The Linux kernel uses many GCC options to support ftrace.

 after the function prologue and

-__cyg_profile_func_exit(callee, call_site)
+__cyg_profile_func_exit(callee, call_site) before the

 epilogue.
 Programs can implement these two functions to record function